Khovanov homotopy type, periodic links and localizations: Introduction

 \subsection{Overview}

 \emph{Khovanov homology}~\cite{khovanov_categorification_2000} is a link invariant that assigns to any diagram $D \subset \R^{2}$ of a link $L\subset S^3$ a bigraded cochain complex $\ckh^{\ast,\ast}(D)$, whose homology groups, $\kh^{\ast,\ast}(D)$, are a link invariant.
-Inspired by the construction of Cohen-Jones-Segal~\cite{CJS}, Lipshitz and Sarkar~\cite{LS_stable} constructed a \emph{spatial refinement} of Khovanov homology.
+Inspired by the construction of Cohen, Jones, and Segal~\cite{CJS}, Lipshitz, and Sarkar~\cite{LS_stable} constructed a~\emph{spatial refinement} of Khovanov homology.

-\begin{theorem}\cite[Theorem 1.1]{LS_stable} Let $D$ be a diagram representing an oriented link $L \subset S^3$.
-For any $q \in \mathbb{Z}$ there exists a CW-complex $\mathcal{X}_{\kh}^{q}(D)$ such that the reduced cellular cochain complex $\wt{C}^*(\mathcal{X}_{\kh}^{q}(L);\Z)$ is a copy of the Khovanov complex $\ckh^{*,q}(D;\Z)$.
+\begin{theorem}\cite[Theorem 1.1]{LS_stable} Let $D$ be a diagram representing an oriented link $L \subset S^3$.\mpar{(1)} For any $q \in \mathbb{Z}$ there exists a CW-complex $\mathcal{X}_{\kh}^{q}(D)$ such that the reduced cellular cochain complex $\wt{C}^*(\mathcal{X}_{\kh}^{q}(D);\Z)$ is a copy of the Khovanov complex $\ckh^{*,q}(D;\Z)$.
 In particular $\wt{H}^i(\mathcal{X}_{\kh}^{q}(D);\Z)$ is equal to $\kh^{i,q}(D;\Z)$.
-Moreover, the stable homotopy type of $\mathcal{X}_{\kh}^{q}(L)$ is an invariant of the link $L$. \end{theorem}
+Moreover, the stable homotopy type of $\mathcal{X}_{\kh}^{q}(D)$ is an invariant of the link $L$. \end{theorem}